-name dispute resolution services to 75 ccTLD registries; based on an updated procedure to resolve domain name disputes under the .FR (France) and .RE (Reunion Island) ccTLDs, most recently this includes the addition of the .PM (St. Pierre and Miquelon), .TF (French Southern Territories), .WF (Wallis and Futuna Islands), and .YT (Mayotte) ccTLDs.
+7. While the mandatory application of the UDRP is limited to domain names registered in generic Top Level Domains (gTLDs), such as .com and more recently introduced new gTLDs, the Center also assists national ccTLD registries in their establishment of registration conditions and dispute resolution procedures that conform with best practices in registry management and IP protection.
+These procedures are mostly modeled after the UDRP, but may take account of the particular circumstances and needs of individual ccTLDs.
+The Center currently provides domain name dispute resolution services to 75 ccTLD registries; based on an updated procedure to resolve domain name disputes under the .FR (France) and .RE (Reunion Island) ccTLDs, more recently this includes the addition of the .PM (St. Pierre and Miquelon), .TF (French Southern Territories), .WF (Wallis and Futuna Islands), and .YT (Mayotte) ccTLDs.